subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ S(t) = S(0)\exp^{\mu t} $$

+This equation saya that when the variance is zero, the stock price grows at a continuously compunded rate of $\mu$ per unit time.
-Hence the Geometric Wiener Process can be regarded as a random variation aroind this exponential curve.
+The Geometric Wiener Process can be regarded as a random variation aroind this exponential curve.
 The above figure three possible sample paths of the Geometric Weiner Process, along with the deterministic curve.